stevealbertwong/stevealbertwong.github.io/_posts/2018-1-5-Linear-Programming.md

-=> formulate SVM cost function to optimize

-Formulate trainable parameters in cost function to do classification
+Formulate trainable parameters in cost function to do classification.
+As a convex optimization task, we want to spread the gutter as far away until it reaches.

 1. Decision rule